-Despite having a baby gate up, my little guy still managed to get his volleyball over the gate and knocked into the tree the other day.
+Despite having a baby gate up, my little guy still managed to get his ball over the gate and knocked into the tree the other day.

 Thankfully, all it did was knock some of the ribbon out of place and was easily fixable.
-Needless to say, the volleyball has made a mysterious disappearance until after Christmas….
+Needless to say, the ball has made a mysterious disappearance until after Christmas….

 But really, if you don’t want to keep your little one away from the tree, shatter proof decorations are the way to go.
 At least that way, if your little one does get a hold of the tree, he should be safe from broken decorations, and your decorations should be mostly safe from him.

 So, even with other safety precautions in place, shatter proof or plastic decorations are a great way to make your Christmas tree baby safe.
 At least until your kids are big enough to leave the tree alone!